szopin/harbour-tide-clone/README.md

+This is a clone with few minor fixes (4.4 sailjail, filemanager and topbar) of ekkelund's tIDE: https://github.com/eekkelund/harbour-tIDE

+Follows original README:
 # tIDE

 tIDE, transportable IDE, is an application for SailfishOS to create new applications on the go!
 You can use it as pocket sized QtCreator or just normal text editor.